viam-labs/ble-managed/socks-forwarder/README.md

 # Custom advertised characteristic and name

-The BLE characteristic that will be advertised and discoverable via a mobile device is the `fqdn` field of the Viam cloud config at the path `/etc/viam.json`.
+The BLE characteristic that will be advertised and discoverable via a mobile device is the `id` field of the Viam cloud config at the path `/etc/viam.json`.
 It is not otherwise customizable. **It MUST be specified or the `socks-forwarder` service will fail to start**.